 - Find out about unity at the local level in our local unity section

-- Our friends the GATHER network also support new networks for mission which have been forming in towns and cities across England over recent years.
+- Our friends the GATHER Movement also support networks for mission which have been forming in towns and cities across England over the last decade.

 Stories of unity at a county/city level